FlexMeasures/flexmeasures/documentation/dev/auth.rst

 .. rubric:: Footnotes

 .. [#f1] Some authorization features are not possible for endpoints decorated in this way.
-For instance, we have an ``admin-reader`` role who should be able to read bit not write everything ― with only role-based decorators we can not allow this user to read (as we don't know what permission the endpoint requires).
+For instance, we have an ``admin-reader`` role who should be able to read but not write everything ― with only role-based decorators we can not allow this user to read (as we don't know what permission the endpoint requires).